Green Bay & Western Lines

 road caboose

-Bay window added, not certain if received a steel underframe.
-It seems to have left the roster early, perhaps the result of a wreck.
+Bay window added, not certain if it received a steel underframe.
+Retired after burning 1949.05.

 GB&W 602